 However, eyelid surgery is unable to resolve all problems.
 It cannot resolve:

 - Folds of skin and fat extending into the cheek (called festoons).

-If patients find that you are struggling with any of the above, then a brow lift, facelift or botox and fillers may be a more appropriate option.
+If patients find that they are struggling with any of the above, then a brow lift, facelift or botox and fillers may be a more appropriate option.

 Eyelid Surgery will usually cost between £3000 and £6000.
 The exact price can only be determined following a consultation with a surgeon.
-It is during the consultation that a patient and surgeon discuss what exactly can be achieved from the procedure and how the procedure can be personally tailored around the wants and needs of the patient.
+During the consultation, a patient and surgeon discuss what exactly can be achieved from the procedure and how the procedure can be personally tailored around the wants and needs of the patient.